d12frosted/elpa-mirror/gnu/so-long-readme.txt

 the criteria for calling `so-long' in any given mode (plus its derivatives) by setting buffer-local values for the variables in question.
 This includes `so-long-predicate' itself, as well as any variables used by the predicate when determining the result.
-By default this means `so-long-max-lines', `so-long-skip-leading-comments', and `so-long-threshold'.
+By default this means `so-long-threshold' and possibly also `so-long-max-lines' and `so-long-skip-leading-comments' (these latter two are not used by default starting from Emacs 28.1).
 E.g.:

   (add-hook 'js-mode-hook 'my-js-mode-hook)